Find Trade Colleges

 Most Popular Online Florida Trade Schools for an Award Taking Less Than 1 Year in Mechanic & Repair Technologies

-Our analysis found Embry-Riddle Aeronautical University - Worldwide to be the most popular school for mechanic & repair technologies students who want to pursue an online basic certificate in Florida.
-Located in the small city of Daytona Beach, Embry-Riddle Worldwide is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Embry-Riddle Aeronautical University - Worldwide the most popular online school in Florida for mechanic & repair technologies students working on their basic certificate.
+Located in the city of Daytona Beach, Embry-Riddle Worldwide is a private not-for-profit school with a fairly large student population.

 Of the 205 students majoring in mechanic & repair technologies at Embry-Riddle Worldwide, 93% are male and 7% are female.

-The in-demand online basic certificate programs at Seminole State College of Florida helped the school earn the #2 place on this year’s ranking of the best mechanic & repair technologies schools in Florida.
-Located in the city of Sanford, Seminole State is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Seminole State College of Florida is a great place for mechanic & repair technologies students working on their online basic certificate.
+Located in the city of Sanford, Seminole State is a public school with a large student population.

 Women make up 4% of the mechanic & repair technologies majors at the school.

-Explore all the Most Popular Mechanic & Repair Technologies Colleges in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Mechanic & Repair Technologies Schools in the Southeast Area or other specific states within that region.

 Majors Related to Mechanic & Repair Technologies